ugcs/zond-reader/README.md

 ### Requirements

 To build and run the zond reader you'll need OS Ubuntu 20.04 or 22.04 for x86-64 architecture.
-These dependancies are expected to be at building platform: git, make, cmake, gcc, g++, pkg-config, libopencv-dev
+These dependancies are expected to be at building platform: git, make, cmake, gcc, g++, pkg-config, libopencv-dev, libasio-dev

-You may install them with command: sudo apt install git make cmake gcc g++ pkg-config libopencv-dev
+You may install them with command: sudo apt install git make cmake gcc g++ pkg-config libopencv-dev libasio-dev

 ### Binary compilation